 Collections to Prioritize on Your Next Trip

-Although some would argue that Paris has been trumped by New York or Berlin in the realm of artistic vibrancy and invention, it's still a place where the arts are revered and new talent is rigorously spotlighted.
-As a result, the finest art museums in the French capital generally strive to both preserve and showcase artistic legacies and expose the public to exciting contemporary work.
-Housing some of the globe's most important and rich collections of fine art, sculpture, film, photography and other media , these museums are outstanding for their breadth, accessibility to all and historic importance.
+Although some would argue that Paris has been outshone by New York or Berlin when it comes to artistic vibrancy and invention, it's still a place where the arts are revered and new talent is rigorously spotlighted.
+As a result, the finest museums in the French capital generally strive to both preserve and showcase artistic legacies and expose the public to exciting contemporary work.
+Housing some of the globe's most important and rich collections of fine art, sculpture, film, photography and other media , these Paris art museums are outstanding for their breadth, accessibility to all and historic importance.

 In addition to holding countless masterpieces of pre-20th century painting, sculpture, drawings, and art objects, the Louvre is arguably a masterpiece in and of itself.
-One word of advice, though: tourists flock here in the millions each year, meaning that if you're crowd-averse, you'll want to avoid peak hours and months if you can (read related: How NOT to Visit the Louvre).
+One word of advice, though: tourists flock here in the millions each year, meaning that if you're crowd-averse, you'll want to avoid peak hours and months if you can.

 People often beeline straight for the Mona Lisa and the Venus de Milo and neglect to see much else, but I strongly recommend that you explore quieter, less crowded wings at the former palace and city fortress.
 Some of my favorite works include chefs d'oeuvres from Dutch geniuses Rembrandt and Vermeer, Caravaggio, and Rubens, as well as the fascinating wings dedicated to Islamic and Egyptian art.